hvredevoort/azure-content/articles/site-recovery/site-recovery-vmm-to-azure-powershell-resource-manager.md

 3. Get the policy details to a variable using the job that was created and mentioning the friendly policy name:

 		$policy = Get-AzureRmSiteRecoveryPolicy -FriendlyName $policyname
+		# $policyname variable has value of replicapolicy but should have the friendlyname shown in Get-AzureRmSiteRecoveryPolicy

 4. Start the association of the protection container with the replication policy: